 You’re ready to put the salad together!
-In a large bowl, combine half of the croutons, asparagus, red onions, mint and parsley leaves, and feta cheese.
-Pour in half of the vinaigrette and stir.
-Add more croutons and dressing as desired.
+In a large bowl, combine the croutons, asparagus, red onions, mint and parsley leaves, and feta cheese.
+Pour in the vinaigrette and stir lightly.

 Enjoy your spring time asparagus panzanella!
 My mouth is watering just thinking about this salad.